 Ubiquitin-like with PHD and ring finger domains 1

 The proteins’ turnover and degradation depend on ubiquitination that is orchestrated by the ubiquitin-proteasome system (UPS)[216], of which alterations can lead to several tumor types[217,218].
 One of the ubiquitin-protein ligases responsible for the UPS specificity is ubiquitin-like with PHD and ring finger domains 1 (UHRF1)[219], a molecule also interacting with DNA methyltransferase 1, which together constitute the main regulatory axis of cellular senescence[220].
 UHRF1 was already identified as a novel oncogene and/or druggable epigenetic target for various tumors[221-223], and Jung et al[220] suggested its role as a switch molecule between senescence and cancer.
 In GBM, UHRF1 is overexpressed by upstream CD47 and regulates downstream silencing of tumor suppressor gene p16INK4A, leading to increased proliferation[224].
 Regarding cytoskeleton, UHRF1 contributes to microtubule organization through its downstream targets: BRCA2, HOOK1, KIF11, and KIF18A[225].
 The role of UHRF1 in different types of stem cells is documented but overlooks GSCs.
-Namely, it was found to be required for the proliferative potential of basal stem cells in response to airway injury[226], as well as regulated the transcriptional marks at bivalent domains in pluripotent stem cells[227].
+Namely, it was found to be required for the proliferative potential of basal stem cells in response to airway injury[226], as well as regulate the transcriptional marks at bivalent domains in pluripotent stem cells[227].
 On the other hand, UHRF1 decrease was found to be a major cause of DNA demethylation in embryonic stem cells[228] and led to the activation of retroviral elements and delayed neurodegeneration[229].
 It is evident that research in the glioblastoma context should be pursued in the future, especially since some epigenetic features, next to transcriptional ones, are unique in GSCs compared to neural stem cells and may include druggable targets for new therapeutic approaches[230].

 DISCUSSION